the-senior-dev/sm_solid_js/README.md

 ![inverted-dependecy](/docs/task_5/inverted_dependency.png)

+#### TODOS

+- implement the solution above and make sure the code works corecctly by running the tests

 #### BONUS

 We can go even further and apply the **Dependency Inversion Principle** to the `ProductInterface` and eliminate the dependency with the `ProductCategory`.